Paying for Residential or Nursing Home Care - Easy Read

 At the moment this is £24.40 per week.

 |If you have savings of between £14,250 and £23,250 you will have to pay some money towards your care.|

 |Paying for Residential or Nursing Care when you own your own property|

 |If you own a house and have savings of more than £23,250, you cannot get financial help from the Council.

 You will need to pay for all of your care costs in full.

 See advice from Wiltshire CIL for more information.

-Whatever your financial circumstances are, the Council Adult Care Customer Advisors are there to help signpost you to options and consider the choices available to you.
+Whatever your financial circumstances are, the Council Adult Care Information Officers are there to help signpost you to options and consider the choices available to you.

 |Even if you have to pay for your care, you can ask for an assessment from the Council to find out what your care needs are.
 There is no charge for a care assessment.|